-Investigation of Leveraged Exchange-Traded Funds (ETFs)
+Overview of Inverse and Leveraged Exchange-Traded Funds (ETFs)

-What Are Exchange-Traded Funds (ETFs)?
+What are Exchange-Traded Funds (ETFs)?

 ETFs have evolved over the years, becoming more complex.
 Investors considering ETFs should evaluate each investment closely and not assume all ETFs are alike.
 In the last few years, a number of leveraged and inverse ETFs have been introduced to the market that are very different from the traditional variety of ETFs.